 • Maintenance Crews

-Cases of mesothelioma are often diagnosed 20 years or more after a person was first exposed.
-By the time symptoms appear, the cancer has most likely reached a later stage.
+Cases of mesothelioma are often diagnosed decades after a person was first exposed.
+By the time symptoms appear, the cancer has most likely reached a later and dangerous stage.

 • Pain in the chest and rib area